queenBNE/NetworkPersistence/README.md

-# NetworkPersistence
+# Persistent Homology

-This repository contains JAVA code to compute the persistent homology of networks.
-The actual persistence computations are done using the JavaPlex library.
+This repository contains currently contains one JAVA project: NetworkPersistence.
+This project consists of code that allows the computation of the persistent homology of weighted networks.
+The persistence computation is done by using the JavaPlex library.